Graph Filters for Signal Processing and Machine Learning on Graphs: Other Graph Filters

 which penalizes the absolute difference of the signal variation in connected nodes.
 Problem~\eqref{eq.GTF1} is an order $K = 1$ GTF and estimates a signal $\vcy$ whose differences are nonzero only at a few edges.
 Higher-order GTFs substitute the indicence matrix $\mtDelta^{(1)}:=\mtDelta$ in \eqref{eq.GTF1} with the higher-order versions $ K \ge 1$

-For an odd $K$, the GTF recovers a signal that has sparse shifted versions $\mtL\vcy, \mtL^2\vcy$, while for an even $K$, it recovers a signal that has sparse differences of the shifted versions $\mtDelta^\top\mtL\vcy, \mtDelta^\top\mtL^2\vcy$.
-These sparsity constraints capture discontinuities in the graph signal and recover piecewise constant signals better than smooth filtering methods.
+For an odd $K$, the GTF recovers a signal that has sparse diffused versions $\mtL\vcy, \mtL^2\vcy$, while for an even $K$, it recovers a signal that has sparse differences of the shifted versions $\mtDelta^\top\mtL\vcy, \mtDelta^\top\mtL^2\vcy$ etc. These sparsity constraints capture discontinuities in the graph signal and recover piecewise constant signals better than smooth filtering methods.
 One of the challenges of the GTF is that solving problem \eqref{eq.GTF1} requires running iterative algorithms.
 In addition, the $\ell_1-$norm in \eqref{eq.GTF1} may often penalize towards zero when the signal components are large.
-To overcome the latter, the work in \cite{varma2019vector} proposes a GTF with a non-convex regularizer term.
+To overcome the latter, the work in \cite{varma2019vector} proposes a GTF with a non-convex regularizer.